super3/PyGame-Tiler/README.md

 #### Vars

     screen_size      -- The pixel dimension of the screen.
 (2-tuple)
     world_grid_size  -- The grid dimension of the world.
 (2-tuple)
     tile_size        -- The pixel dimension of a grid square. (int)

-    background_loc 	 -- The offset for the screen display.
+    offset_x         -- The x offset for the screen display.
+For background scrolling. offset_y         -- The y offset for the screen display.
 For background scrolling. background_color -- Base color of the PyGame form. fps              -- Frames per second to display game. scroll_speed     -- Pixel amount to move view window for every key press. map              -- An array of tile objects.

     screen           -- Actual display surface.
     done             -- Sentinel for game loop.
     clock            -- Helps track time for FPS and animations.

 #### "Public" Methods
 * set_title(title) - Sets the PyGame window title.
-* set_icon(path) - Sets the PyGame window icon.
 * load_music(path) - Starts playing some background music.
 * fill(default_tile) - Fill a world's map with the passed default tile.
 * move(direction, speed) - Moves the view window.
 * run() - Launches the world.

 #### "Private" Methods
+* \_set_icon(path) - Sets the PyGame window icon.
 * \_move_up(speed) - Moves the view window up.
 * \_move_down(speed) - Moves the view window down.
 * \_move_left(speed) - Moves the view window left.